13 Top-Rated Campgrounds near Sacramento, CA

 8. Eagle Point Campground, Emerald Bay State Park South Lake Tahoe Campground

-With access to a unique underwater preserve and shipwreck, as well as the historic Vikingsholm vacation home, Eagle Point Campground features nearly 100 sites able to accommodate tents and RVs.
-All overnight users to the campground have access to flushing toilets and coin-operated showers.
+Eagle Point Campground features nearly 100 sites able to accommodate tents and RVs.
+It also features access to a unique underwater preserve and shipwreck, fabulous hiking trails, as well as the historic Vikingsholm vacation home.
+All overnight users have access to flushing toilets and coin-operated showers.

 Directly north of Emerald Bay, D.L.
 Bliss State Park offers over 160 similar spots to spend the night.
 Other campgrounds at South Lake Tahoe include the nearby Fallen Leaf Campground and Meeks Bay Resort and Marina.